 • A further Joint Liaison Committee meeting was held on 3 September 2010 in Johannesburg.
-The meeting served as a
+The meeting served as a watershed in the relationship between the two parties since

 • The meeting resolved to appoint a Special Task Team, convened by the Honorary President, Dr Molefi Oliphant and including Prof Lesole Gadinabokao, Mr Veli Mahlanguand Mr Goba Ndlovu to develop a framework for bringing the Association and the League together to strengthen the relationship between the two.